haanoon/task-reminder/README.md

 # Wallpaper Tasks

-A task manager that lives on your desktop wallpaper.
+A beautiful, dark-themed task manager built specifically for **Hyprland**.

-## What is this project?
-Wallpaper Tasks is a sleek, lightweight task manager designed to integrate seamlessly into your desktop environment (especially Wayland compositors like Hyprland).
-It uses GTK4 and Libadwaita to provide a beautiful, dark-themed UI that sits right on your wallpaper, allowing you to manage your tasks without opening heavy standalone applications.
+Instead of opening a heavy standalone app, **Wallpaper Tasks** sits seamlessly over your desktop wallpaper.
+You can instantly summon or hide it with a single keypress, keeping your workspace clean while keeping your tasks just a keystroke away.
+Built with GTK4 and Libadwaita for a sleek, premium Wayland experience.

 ## How to use this
 Once built and installed, you can launch or toggle the application using the command line: